113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Working with File Storage service
+# Working with the File Storage service

 {{site.data.keyword.filestorage_full}} is a persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance.